 Throttle Frequency changes the pulse width being applied during throttle application.
 In general higher frequencies provide a softer throttle power/feel with a more usable range of trigger motion allowing for better throttle modulation while keeping full throttle power overall.
 Lower frequency gives stronger throttle with a stronger overall feel.

 Reverse Delay allows the user to choose how long he/she must wait in neutral until reverse power is available to be applied to the motor.
 The lower the setting, the less time is required to spend at neutral before reverse power is applied.
 More time will help protect the drive train of the car preventing wear and tear.

 If the user selects one of the two available Timing Profiles you will gain access to additional sliders described below.
-Timing Profile C1 is a “Sensored only” profile and gives the user the following additional adjustments:
+Timing Profile C1 is a “Sensored only” profile and gives the user the following additional Turbo and Boost adjustments.

 Boost is additional timing which is applied to the motor using the Start and End RPM’s set by the user.
 More timing will increase the kV of a motor, less timing or no timing will reduce the kV.
 Note: Excessive timing may cause damage to the motor, use caution.